When it comes to Anime, there were many gems that you all may have missed.

 28

-"Frieren: Beyond Journey’s End" follows the story of an elven mage, Frieren, who was part of a legendary group that accomplished the impossible by defeating the Demon King.
-Their victory made them renowned heroes in their land.
+"Frieren: Beyond Journey’s End" tells the story of Frieren, an immortal elven mage and former member of a legendary party that triumphed over the Demon King.
+Their victory turned them into celebrated heroes, forever marking their place in history.

 Recommended: